 Or in other words, Koufonisia is an off the beaten track paradise, perfect to relax mind and body in a gorgeous Mediterranean setting.

-I’ve traveled to Koufonisia in late 2017 as part of a 2-week itinerary in Greece and since then I’ve updated it with the most up-to-date and reliable information (up to 2018) for you to start planning your trip.
-Find here tips about how to get to the island, what to do, budget and more.
+I’ve traveled to Koufonisia as part of a 2-week itinerary in Greece and I’ve updated it with the most up-to-date and reliable information for you to start planning your trip.
+Tips about how to get to the island, what to do, budget, and more.

 Sections of this Koufonosia travel guide